AdobeDocs/experience-manager-64.nl-NL/help/sites-developing/editor-limitations.md

 ---
 title: Editor-beperkingen
-seo-title: Editor-beperkingen
+seo-title: Editor Limitations
 description: De editor in de interface met aanraakbediening maakt gebruik van overlays voor interactie met inhoud die zich in een iframe bevindt.
 Deze interactie leidt tot sommige beperkingen in zowel gebruik van de redacteur als ook voor ontwikkelaars.
-seo-description: De editor in de interface met aanraakbediening maakt gebruik van overlays voor interactie met inhoud die zich in een iframe bevindt.
-Deze interactie leidt tot sommige beperkingen in zowel gebruik van de redacteur als ook voor ontwikkelaars.
+seo-description: The editor in the touch-enabled UI makes use of overlays to interact with content confined in an iframe.
+This interaction creates some limitations in both usage of the editor and also for developers.
 uuid: ff524530-3f3a-4c5b-9f94-4aa9aeb9d461
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.4/SITES